Step 1: Complete an Application and return it (along with copies of all required documents) by the deadline printed on

 Step 5: Final Review by Staff and Homeowner Selection Committee

-Applications and home interviews are given a final review by staff and a volunteer committee called the Homeowner Selection Committee.
-The staff and committee make recommendation to the Board of Directors regarding approval or denial of the applicants.
-The privacy of applications is maintained to as great an extent as possible.
-Applications are kept locked at all times and only those who need to see the application are allowed to view it.
+Applications and home interviews are given a final review by staff and committee; they make recommendation to the Board of Directors regarding approval of the applicants.
+The confidentiality of application information is maintained.
+Applications are kept locked at all times, and only those who need to see the application are allowed to view it.

 Step 6: Board approval

 The Board of Directors reviews staff and committee recommendations and gives approval to begin partnership with the recommended applicants.
-At this time, a letter is sent out to notify the applicant if they have been accepted or not.
+At this time, a letter is sent out to notify the applicant of the decision.

 Step 7: Pre-Partnership Discussions